saidnayak/first-repo/README.md

 # first-repo

-My first GitHub repository to learn commits and version control
+This is my **first GitHub repository** 🎉

+## What I’m learning
+- Git commits
+- Version control basics
+- How to use GitHub

+## Author
+👤 saidnayak